yangsophieee/aus_fire_response_strategies/README.md

 [![DOI](https://zenodo.org/badge/734630995.svg)](https://doi.org/10.5281/zenodo.14751968)

-This repository contains code and data used for the article in review:
+This repository contains code and data used for the article:

-Continental-scale empirical evidence for relationships between fire response strategies and fire frequency Sophie Yang, Mark K. J. Ooi, Daniel S. Falster, Will K. Cornwell
+Continental-scale empirical evidence for relationships between fire response strategies and fire frequency

+**Authors:** Sophie Yang, Mark K. J. Ooi, Daniel S. Falster, Will K. Cornwell

-Preprint is available here: https://doi.org/10.32942/X29K89
+Published article is available here: https://doi.org/10.1111/nph.20464

 Note that some data are too large to be uploaded to GitHub.
 Please contact me for more details on obtaining this data.